Aliheydar Garayev: Death

 On recommendations from Lavrentiy Beria to Stalin, Aliheydar Garayev was arrested and charged with espionage and preparations for counter-revolutionary activities in the years preceding the Great Patriotic War.
 He was executed by firing squad on April 24, 1938, on Stalin's orders.

 Awards

-Garayev had been awarded with Order of the Red Banner of Labour for his contributions to Bolshevik movement during his terms in office.
+Garayev had been awarded the Order of the Red Banner of Labour for his contributions to Bolshevik movement during his terms in office.